kota113/kota113/README.md

 ###

 My name is Kota, a student frontend/backend developer in Japan.
+Studying in Keio Univ.

 ###